PayFabric/APIs/PayFabric/README.md

 API Documentation
 -----------------
-PayFabric sends and receives payloads as structured [JSON Objects](Sections/Objects.md) or [JSON Objects for 3.1](Sections/3.1JSONObjects.md) .
+PayFabric sends and receives payloads as structured [JSON Objects for 3.0](Sections/Objects.md) or [JSON Objects for 3.1](Sections/3.1JSONObjects.md) .
 Many of these objects are used in both requests and responses.
 Some of the objects (like Address or Cardholder) are embedded as child elements of other objects.